Top 5 reasons to learn Spanish as a mature student...

-There is a common misconception that the older you get, the harder it is to learn a new language, but is this true?
+There is a common misconception that the older you get, the harder it is to learn a new language.
+Wrong!

-Whilst the idea of enrolling on a language course may raise concerns such as “will I remember my muy from my mucho?”, it is often fear rather than age that stops mature students from learning a new language.
-In fact, a mature student is equipped with many skills their younger counterparts may not have…
+Whilst the idea of enrolling on a language course may raise concerns such as “will I remember my muy from my mucho?”, it is often fear rather than age which stops us mature students from learning a new language.
+In fact, a mature student is equipped with many skills which a younger counterpart may not have…

-Studying can literally grow your brain, as seen in the study conducted by Lund University in Sweden.
+- Learning a language is like giving your brain a gym-workout.
+It can literally grow your brain, as seen in the study conducted by the Lund University in Sweden.
 Over 3 months, MRI scans of students revealed that specific sections of their brain responsible for developing new knowledge and consolidating short-term memory into long-term memory had grown in size.

-The Alzheimer’s Association states that today there are over 5 million Americans living with this untreatable disease.
-Yet, learning another language can slow the brains ageing.
+- Learning a new language delays the onset of dementia.
+There are millions of people living with this untreatable disease.
+Yet learning another language has been proven to slow the brain's ageing.
 Studies in India found that, on average, signs of dementia appeared four and half years later in bilinguals as compared to those who spoke only one language.

 - Peter Roget invented the Thesaurus aged 73